Creeperasek/plan-scrapper-ubb/README.md

    ```
    Where `<service-name>` can be either `webservices` (Website service) or `scrapper` (Data retrieval tool)

-> [!NOTE:] You can view the data in `/data/dane.csv` under the "Volumes" tab in Docker Desktop.
+> [!NOTE] You can view the data in `/data/dane.csv` under the "Volumes" tab in Docker Desktop.

 #### Local Development